 To search for a postgraduate course in France, visit MastersPortal.eu .

 Funding and study grants in France are assigned depending on individual circumstances.
 There is a variety of financial help and support available to students, from research allowances to assistance with accommodation and transport.
 The French Ministry of Foreign and European Affairs allocates a large number of grants to international students.

-Students attending UK universities can take part in the EU's flagship educational exchange programme Erasmus .
-The scheme offers work placements, study opportunities and language assistantships, which last from three months to one academic year in EU countries.
+Students attending UK universities can take part in the EU's education, training and youth support programme Erasmus+ .
+The scheme replaces its predecessor 'Erasmus' and offers study, training, work experience and voluntary placements to millions of young people, students and adults.
+Opportunities last from three months to one academic year in EU countries.

 As an EU citizen, you are permitted to live in any EU country while studying as long as you:

 Some countries require you to register with the local authority after three months.
-Find out how to register at Europa - Rights, Conditions and Formalities and Campus France - Obtaining and Renewing a Residency Permit .
+Find out how to register at:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.